MHF0/Penetration-Testing/W02D01 Website Enumeration & Information Gathering.md

-DIRB comes with a set of preconfigured attack wordlists for easy usage but you can use your custom wordlists.
-Also DIRB sometimes can be used as a classic CGI scanner, but remember is a content scanner not a vulnerability scanner.
+DIRB comes with a set of preconfigured attack word lists for easy usage, but you can use your custom word lists.
+Also, DIRB sometimes can be used as a classic CGI scanner, but remember is a content scanner not a vulnerability scanner.

 DIRB main purpose is to help in professional web application auditing.
 Specially in security related testing.
 It covers some holes not covered by classic web vulnerability scanners.
 DIRB looks for specific web objects that other generic CGI scanners can’t look for.
-It doesn’t search vulnerabilities nor does it look for web contents that can be vulnerables.
+It doesn’t search vulnerabilities nor does it look for web contents that can be vulnerable.